-Time complexity of the algorithm is exponential in $n$ as most previously known algorithms for reversible logic synthesis also are, but it terminates within reasonable time for not too large $n$ which may find practical uses.
-As stated earlier, our primary concern is the number of Toffoli gates in the output circuit, not the time complexity of the algorithm.
-Benchmark results show that the circuits obtained in this work outperform that of the previously reported ones in two widely known cost metrics for hard benchmark functions (URF, $n$thPrime) suggested in~\cite{rev-page,rev-page2}.
-A working code written in Python is publicly available from GitHub\;\cite{code}.
-The algorithm is applied to find reversible circuits for cryptographic substitution boxes which are being used in some block ciphers.
+The time complexity of the algorithm is exponential in $n$ as most previously known heuristic algorithms for reversible logic synthesis are, but it terminates within reasonable time for not too large $n$ which may find practical uses.
+As stated earlier, our primary target is to reduce the number of Toffoli gates in the output circuit.
+Benchmark results show that the algorithm works well for hard benchmark functions, but it does not seem advantageous when the function is structured.
+As an application, the algorithm is applied to find reversible circuits for cryptographic substitution boxes, which are often required in quantum cryptanalysis.